Mostafa1Jamal1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley > an executable file that displays a confused smiley "(Ôo)'.

 2-hellofile > an executable file that display the content of the /etc/passwd file.

+3-twofiles > an executable file that display the content of /etc/passwd and /etc/hosts .